We apologize for temporary issues with the appearance or functionality of this site. They are being addressed.

 - Died August 5, 2002 in Sugar Creek, MO USA

 Porter was born in 1952 in Joplin, MO in far southwest Missouri near the border with Oklahoma.
 He attended high school in Oklahoma City, OK and was a first-round draft pick by the Milwaukee Brewers in 1970.
-He played in the minors in 1970-1972, showing some power.
+He played in the minors from 1970-1972, showing some power.

 Porter originally came to the majors in September 1971 for 22 games and returned in 1972 for 18 more games.
 In 1973 he became the Brewers' regular catcher for manager Del Crandall (who had been a catcher during his playing days).
-Porter would go on to a career similar to that of Crandall - Crandall played 16 seasons with 179 career home runs and 657 RBI, while Porter played 17 seasons with 188 home runs and 826 RBI.
+Porter went on to a career similar to that of Crandall - Crandall played 16 seasons with 179 career home runs and 657 RBI, while Porter played 17 seasons with 188 home runs and 826 RBI.
 Darrell tied for third in the Rookie of the Year voting, behind winner Al Bumbry who hit .337 with 23 stolen bases and led the league in triples.

-Porter played six seasons with the Brewers (he was four years older than Robin Yount), and was then traded to the Kansas City Royals (he was a year older than George Brett), playing four seasons with them.
+Porter played six seasons with the Brewers (he was four years older than Robin Yount), and was traded to the Kansas City Royals (he was a year older than George Brett), playing four seasons with them.
 In 1979 he had his best major league season with the bat, leading the league in walks with 121 and reaching a personal high in home runs with 20.
-He also drove in 112 RBI, fifth in the American League, and had 10 triples, also fifth in the league.
-In his last year with the Royals, 1980, after missing the first weeks of the season for treatment of a cocaine problem, he appeared in the 1980 World Series with the team.
+He also drove in 112 runs, fifth in the American League, and had 10 triples, also fifth in the league.
+In his last year with the Royals, 1980, after missing the first weeks of the season for treatment of a cocaine problem, he appeared in the 1980 World Series.